UWPCE-PythonCert/ProgrammingInPython/source/modules/IteratorsAndGenerators.rst

 - ``zip()``
 - ...

-In python2 -- those are all sequences.
+In python2 -- those are all sequences. (in the case of zip and dict methods, they return actual lists)

 But it turns out that the most common operation for sequences is to iterate through them: